ilazarte/cljx-start/README.md

 ## Plans

-Looking into including figwheel potentially, possibly gorilla repl as well.
+Looking into including figwheel potentially, maybe gorilla repl as well but refreshing ring cljs/clj is on by default.
+As far as testing goes, most likely will adapt clojure.test/clojurescript.test due to similarly but investigation is pending.

 ## License